+Finding a recipe for Salsa Macha is not easy.
 You might think that there are loads of salsa recipes in old Mexican cookbooks, but I can tell you that there are hardly any salsas to speak of.
-I have cookbooks going back to the year 1845, and the few salsa recipes that they feature are French: Bechamel, Bernaise, and hundreds of entries under the name salsa blanca or white sauce, a basic roux.
+I have cookbooks going back to the year 1845.
+The few salsa recipes that they feature are French: Bechamel, Bernaise, and hundreds of entries under the name salsa blanca or white sauce, a basic roux.

 I spent some time this week looking for an old recipe for Salsa Macha, but the best reference I could find was a recipe of Rick Bayless.
 Rick is an amazing chef, and when in doubt, he is the “go to” guy who has recorded Mexico’s recipes accurately, and has tailored them for the US household.